Germany to donate all remaining AstraZeneca vaccines in Aug

-BERLIN, July 7 (Reuters) - Germany will give all its remaining doses of the AstraZeneca (AZN.L) coronavirus vaccine to less developed countries in August, the government decided on Wednesday.
+BERLIN (Reuters) - Germany will give all its remaining doses of the AstraZeneca coronavirus vaccine to less developed countries in August, the government decided on Wednesday.

 The cabinet decided that at least 500,000 doses of the AstraZeneca vaccine would be given to the COVAX consortium, which aims to ensure poor countries get access to vaccines.
 Almost all vaccination has taken place in rich countries so far.